How to Clean Your Sunglasses: the Do's and Don'ts

 Anytime your sunglasses come in contact with sunscreen, salt water, or chlorine, be sure to give them a healthy rinse.

-How to clean sunglasses: Do use lotion-free soap, when needed
+Do use lotion-free soap, when needed

 If you’ve just come off a long, muddy day on the mountain biking trails, or were caught in a mini sandstorm at the beach, your sunglasses may need a little something extra aside from just water.
 Look no further than the soap by the sink.